gradle/gradle/design-docs/tooling-api-improvements.md

 ## Story: Tooling API client changes implementation of a build action

 Fix the `ClassLoader` caching in the tooling API so that it can deal with changing implementations.

-## Story: GRADLE-2434 - Expose the aggregate tasks for a project

-This story allows an IDE to implement a way to select the tasks to execute based on their name, similar to the Gradle command-line.

-1. Add an `EntryPoint` model interface, which represents some arbitrary entry point to the build.
-2. Add a `TaskSelector` model interface, which represents an entry point that uses a task name to select the tasks to execute.
-3. Change `GradleTask` to extend `EntryPoint`, so that each task can be used as an entry point.
-4. Add a method to `GradleProject` to expose the task selectors for the project.
-    - For new target Gradle versions, delegate to the provider.
-    - For older target Gradle versions, use a client-side mix-in that assembles the task selectors using the information available in `GradleProject`.
-5. Add methods to `BuildLauncher` to allow a sequence of entry points to be used to specify what the build should execute.
-6. Add `@since` and `@Incubating` to the new types and methods.

-Here are the above types:

-    interface EntryPoint {
-    }

-    interface TaskSelector extends EntryPoint {
-        String getName(); // A display name
-    }

-    interface GradleTask extends EntryPoint {
-        ...
-    }

-    interface GradleProject {
-        DomainObjectSet<? extends TaskSelector> getTaskSelectors();
-        ...
-    }

-    interface BuildLauncher {
-        BuildLauncher forTasks(Iterable<? extends EntryPoint> tasks);
-        BuildLauncher forTasks(EntryPoint... tasks);
-        ...
-    }

-TBD - maybe don't change `forTasks()` but instead add an `execute(Iterable<? extends EntryPoint> tasks)` method.

-### Test cases

-- Can request the entry points for a given project hierarchy
-    - Task is present in some subprojects but not the target project
-    - Task is present in target project but no subprojects
-    - Task is present in target project and some subprojects
-- Executing a task selector when task is also present in subprojects runs all the matching tasks, for the above cases.
-- Can execute a task selector from a child project.
-Verify the tasks from the child project are executed.
-- Executing a task (as an `EntryPoint`) when task is also present in subprojects run the specified task only and nothing from subprojects.
-- Can request the entry points for all target Gradle versions.

 ## Story: Tooling API client launches a build using task selectors from different projects